Mathematics (MATH)

 Prerequisite: Prerequisite: Appropriate placement or a C or better in MATH& 141 or equivalent.

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

-MATH 146 Introduction to Statistics 5 Credits
+MATH& 146 Introduction to Statistics 5 Credits

 Covers basic probability, descriptive statistics, and inferential statistics.